pi-apps/pi-platform-docs/SDK_reference.md

 Signature: `(paymentId: string) => void`

 This is called when the payment identifier (paymentId) is obtained from Pi Servers.
+During the approval time period, this callback will be invoked multiple times in case of failure.
+If the initial trial fails, the Pi SDK will continue to invoke the function roughly every 10 seconds until the approval timer ends.

 Use this callback to send the paymentId to your backend for **Server-Side Approval**.
 Read more about Server-Side Approval and the full payment flow in the dedicated